fgm/mongodb/docs/install.md

 Enable the `mongodb` module, using `drush en mongodb` or the Drupal UI.

-You now have access to the MongoDB services and Drush/Console commands for the `mongodb` module.
+You now have access to the MongoDB services and Drush commands for the `mongodb` module.

 Once the module is installed and enabled, you can check its requirements on `/admin/reports/status`: